t-zuehlsdorff/gitlabhq/doc/install/installation-freebsd.md

 ### Start Your GitLab Instance

-    # If you are still using the git user, type `exit` to change back to root
-    # then start the GitLab
+    # use this command as root user to start gitlab:
     service gitlab start
-    # or
+    # or this:
     /usr/local/etc/rc.d/gitlab restart

 ## 7. Nginx